latchset/clevis/doc/clevis-luks-bind.1.md

 4. Enables the new key for use with LUKS.

 This disk can now be unlocked with your existing password as well as with the Clevis policy.
-Clevis provides two unlockers for LUKS volumes.
-First, we provide integration with Dracut to automatically unlock your root volume during early boot.
-Second, we provide integration with UDisks2 to automatically unlock your removable media in your desktop session.
+You will additionally need to enable one or more of the Clevis LUKS unlockers.
+See `clevis-luks-unlockers`(7).

 # OPTIONS